liebke/mechanician/examples/notepad/example_prompts.md

 my name is Frodo Baggins.

-my home address is Bag End, Bagshot Row, Hobbiton, The Shire.
+my home address is Bag End, Hobbiton, The Shire.

-My friend is Samwise Gamgee, can you remember that?
+My best friend is Samwise Gamgee.

 how's the weather right now?

 can you list all your notes?

+can you note the current weather timestamped for the now?

 how's the weather at Elrond's mother-in-law's house?